borgesenioc/borgesenioc/README.md

 # 💻
 # Enio Borges

-**Backend Engineer | API Integration specialist**
+**Backend Engineer | Building products that matter**
 ___

 I lead remote product development and operations teams focusing on professional network applications.
-Trained in backend engineering at Codecademy and web/frontend development at Tripleten, I can deliver projects across the whole stack.
-My experience in SaaS operations has taught me the value of clear communication alongside technical expertise, allowing me to provide reliable, user-focused software without sacrificing quality or simplicity.
+Trained in backend engineering at Codecademy and web and frontend development at Tripleten, I can deliver projects across the entire stack.
+My experience in SaaS operations has taught me the value of combining clear communication with technical expertise, enabling me to deliver reliable, user-focused software that balances quality and simplicity.

 <br>
 <!--- Badges created with https://shields.io/badges  --->